Skip to content

 • Scriptable Render Pipeline (SRP) installed and configured (URP or HDRP)

-• Scene GameObjects which are not Prefabs are ignored
+• Scene GameObjects which are to be converted to Entities need to be Prefabs

 • (Recommended) Scene Prefabs are children of an Empty Root-Level Parent GameObject